 At just over one million acres, Glacier is plenty big enough to get way off the beaten track if that is your goal.
-At the same time, the most scenic part of the park is easily accessed from the amazing Going to the Sun Road, an alpine road that is only fully open in the summer months.
+At the same time, the most scenic part of the park is easily accessed from the amazing Going-to-the-Sun Road, an alpine road that is only fully open in the summer months.

-While well out of the way from most of the country, tucked in the northwest part of Montana, Glacier is only 30 minutes from Glacier National Park International Airport in Kalispell.
+While well out of the way from most of the country and tucked in the northwest part of Montana, Glacier is only 30 minutes from Glacier National Park International Airport in Kalispell.
 Amtrak’s Empire Builder train running from Chicago to Seattle makes stops at both East Glacier and West Glacier.
 The fabulous small town of Whitefish is a great place to stage your forays into the park, including renting a car if you take the train.

 Scenery: The Glaciers

 But it is the scenery that sets Glacier National Park apart from other competitors to the throne of the best national park for hiking.
 175 mountains with snowcapped peaks; 762 pristine lakes, only 131 of which are actually named; and 563 mountain streams provide glorious views for hikers.

 Topping it off are the 26 glaciers in the park.
 Yes, unfortunately, all 26 glaciers are disappearing.
 Some of them tragically have lost up to 80% of their size since 1966.
 These masses of ice, so big they flow under their own weight, are going to disappear in our lifetimes due increasingly to human-caused climate change.
 Glaciers present a reason for an amazing hiking destination in the park and launch Glacier National Park to the top of the list for hiking parks.